-You can also report suspicious calls to the Federal Communications Commission, the Federal Trade Commission, and the National Consumers League Fraud Center to help bring scammers to justice.
+Report any suspicious calls to the Federal Communications Commission, Federal Trade Commission, and National Consumers League Fraud Center to help bring scammers to justice.

 For seniors interested in planning for the future, take a look at Senior Strong’s article on how to plan for retirement!